osc-vitap/OpenSource101/README.md

 You can.
 You can even add resources or YouTube links to videos you found useful for programming.

-Just create a **.json** file inside the "content-sharing" folder and add links to anything you want to share. example :
+Just create a **.json** file with your GitHub user name inside the "content-sharing" folder and add links to anything you want to share. example :

 ```json